 Software Engineering

-Use AI to turn natural-language requests, PRDs, and rough ideas into fast prototypes, internal tools, admin workflows, and lightweight MVPs.
-This includes internal dashboards, CRUD apps, ops forms, UI prototypes, and spec-driven preview builds that help teams move from idea to usable software much faster before deeper hardening.
+Use AI to turn natural-language requests, PRDs, validated ideas, and cross-functional business requirements into rapid prototypes, internal tools, admin workflows, lightweight MVPs, and spec drafts that help teams move from concept to usable software much faster.

 Why the human is still essential here

-Humans still decide what to build, judge whether the workflow and UX are actually useful, review the generated architecture and code, and choose what should remain a prototype versus be integrated into the real product.
+Humans still identify valuable problems, validate that the workflow or product is worth building, understand the business context, review the generated architecture and code, and decide what should remain a prototype versus be hardened and integrated.

 How people use this